 Harvest Hosts is an incredible membership program with a diverse network of available hosts.
-So far, 1139+ locations have opened their hearts and their homes and/or businesses to members of the Harvest Hosts RV community, allowing them free overnight accommodations in beautiful places across North America.
+So far, 5174+ locations have opened their hearts and their homes and/or businesses to members of the Harvest Hosts RV community, allowing them overnight accommodations with no camping fees in beautiful places across North America.
 In return, members should plan to make a small purchase to support the small business.
 One of our awesome hosts is Doe’s and Diva’s Dairy in Honey Creek, Iowa.
 This creamery specializes in making delicious fresh milk products from goat and sheep cheese.
 Continue on to learn all about the farm’s incredible history, its origins within the Harvest Hosts program, and what visiting guests can expect to find.

 Almost twenty-three years ago, Janna Feldman discovered that her daughter was lactose intolerant.
 She learned that goat milk was an alternative dairy source that worked to help alleviate her daughter’s issues.
 As a result, she began to milk a goat.
 Slowly, she began to naturally grow her livestock herd, extra milk supply, and experience.
 These factors helped her to start her commercial dairy endeavors.